Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Arguments**

 * ``[channel=ctx]``: The channel that will be used for bot announcements.
-  Default to where you typed the command.
+  |channel-input| Default to where you typed the command.

 .. _admin-command-announce-ignore: